kkoscielniak/arduino-remote-blink/README.md

 it's something between proof of concept and home-automation trial.
 Writtne for fun :-)

 At some point it'll be simple home-automation tool controlled by my Pebble Smartwatch.

+## what is /api/baby?
+it's a little prank to scare new guests in our flat :-)